AI Playbook

 • If changes detected:

-• Commits the AGENTS.md file
+• Commits the updated AGENTS.md to the current branch.

-• Pushes branch to remote
+• Pushes the branch to remote origin.

 • Handles errors gracefully